vlitejs/vlite/README.md

 ### Events

-`vLitejs` exposes the following native `CustomEvent` on the player instance.
+`vLitejs` exposes the following native `CustomEvent` on the `.v-vlite` element.
 Events are standardized for all providers, even for Youtube and Vimeo.

 | Event Type              | Description                                                                             |
 | ----------------------- | --------------------------------------------------------------------------------------- |